ajayvarghese2000/CCC-ProjectDocs/README.md

 |Objective|Testing Strategy|Expected Output|Current Output|Pass/Fail|
 |--|--|--|--|:--:|

-*No test plan has been developed yet as the parts and sensors fro the done have not come.
+*No test plan has been developed yet as the parts and sensors for the drone have not come.
 Once we receive the parts and validate how they work and their limitations a test plan will be drawn up*

 </div>